Harry84/DevOps-Core-Fundamental-Project/README.md

 _Could have:_

-Ages of students
+* Ages of students
-Last names of students
+* Last names of students
-Sorting hat option for random house assignment
+* Sorting hat option for random house assignment
-Some sort of sorting hat gif?
+* Some sort of sorting hat gif?
-Another table
+* Another table - many to many

 _Won't have:_

-A good looking front end
+* A good looking front end
-Any CSS or JS
+* Much CSS or JS
+* Much interactivity for a user
-Buttons/interactivity for the user login system
+* A login system

 ### Table relationship